Single and Double-click High-Rate Entanglement Generation Between Distant Ions Using Multiplexed Atomic Ensembles: SPDC+M nodes

 \section{SPDC+M nodes}

 As discussed in the introduction, we aim to use SPDC+M nodes for their multiplexing capability within the BB, see Fig.~\ref{fig:modules}(b).
 These nodes combine a spontaneous parametric down conversion (SPDC) source with a multi-mode memory, e.g., implemented using atomic frequency combs \cite{rakonjac-2021-entan_between_telec_photon_deman,haenni-2025-heral_entan_deman_spin_wave}.
 For both the considered protocols, which we denote as \emph{two-single-click} and \emph{double-click protocol}, the BB is operated in a \emph{single-click protocol}. {We will explain the differences between the protocols in more detail in Sec.~\ref{sec:proto} and will focus on the SPDC+M nodes and single rail BB operation in this section.
 Ideally, the SPDC emits two photons with distinct frequencies, which can be separated into two channels, e.g., by using a chromatic beamsplitter.
-One photon is directed toward a quantum memory for storage, while the other is routed to interfere with a photon from another node (such as ions or another SPDC+memory system) and is ultimately detected.
+One photon is directed toward a quantum memory for storage, while the other is routed to interfere with a photon from another node (such as ions or another SPDC+M system) and is ultimately detected.
 A detector click then serves as a herald for successful entanglement generation between the two nodes.
 Additionally, the temporal information associated with the click can be used to initiate storage of the optical excitations in a long-lived spin-wave \cite{rakonjac-2021-entan_between_telec_photon_deman} or to post-select the \emph{time-bin} stored in the memory using on-demand readout \cite{teller-2025-solid_state_tempor_multip_quant}.
 Restricting the photon storage to such a time-bin helps suppress noise by discarding unwanted photons, e.g., cases where the other photon of the entangled pair was lost during transmission to the detector.

-To model this process, it is convenient (although not strictly necessary) to divide the light emitted by the SPDC into time-bins, which we chose to match the duration of an acceptance window of the memory $T_b$ (or $T_{\text{BB}}$ within the BB).
+To model this process, it is convenient (although not strictly necessary) to divide the light emitted by the SPDC into time-bins of duration $T_b$ ($T_{\text{BB}}$ within the BB), which can be understood as the time window that contains the state that will be stored in the memory.
 Within each time-bin, we then describe the state by \cite{hellebek-2024-charac_multim_natur_singl_photon,LETT}